Yoga Therapy for Stress, Anxiety & Depression

 All sessions are taught in a compassionate and safe setting.

-Yoga Therapy For Stress, Anxiety & Depression: Course Structure
+Yoga Therapy For Stress, Anxiety & Depression: Course Structure & Price

 We meet once a week for two hours over an 8-week period.
 During each session we inform you of how the mind, body and brain work together from a scientific perspective and teach you how to use practices that will promote well-being in all these aspects of yourself.
 Sessions include a 1 hour 10 minutes yoga practice, breath work, additional mind-body activities and a group discussion.